jamesfmackenzie/jamesfmackenzie.github.io/_posts/2020-08-22-mister-fpga-introduction-and-hardware-overview.md

 <hr />

 That's it for the hardware overview.
-I hope to deep-dive MiSTer setup and share my experience with some of the retro computing cores soon.
+I hope to deep-dive on MiSTer setup and share my experience with some of the retro computing cores soon.
 In the meantime learn more on the excellent <a href="https://github.com/MiSTer-devel/Main_MiSTer/wiki" target="_blank">MiSTer wiki</a>.